-Your Company has been providing single window service to ZRs for interaction with state and central utilities in obtaining NOC.
+Your Company has been providing single window service to ZRs for interaction with state and central utilities in obtaining NOCs and fulfilling other regulatory compliances.
 The company has also coordinated with CTU & RLDCs for revision and operationalization of Long-Term Open Access (LTA) for BRBCL power.
 The company has also coordinated with Power System Operation Corporation Ltd (POSOCO) on transaction of URS power.